mx1001/boxcutter_manual/docs/dots.md

 And custom shape.

->> Notice custom doesnt have the bevel dot.
+>> Notice custom doesnt have the bevel 0dot.

 ![image](img/dots/d9.gif)